Snowboard Level Two

 – The verbal analysis outline can be downloaded here.

 To be successful in achieving this qualification you will need to pass all four components (Riding, Teaching, Rider Analysis, and Safety and Professionalism).

-- Riding – if unsuccessful here, you will need to be re-assessed for the first four days of the exam week.
+- Riding – if unsuccessful here, you will need to be re-assessed for the first five days of the exam week.

 - Teaching – if unsuccessful here, will need to attend the last day or teaching assessment day, in order to be reassessed.

-- Analysis – if unsuccessful here, will need to attend the analysis evening on day three, in order to be reassessed.
+- Analysis – if unsuccessful here, will need to attend the analysis evening on day four, in order to be reassessed.

 Level Two Demonstrations